EisenbergEffect/server-first-web-components/README.md

-# Server-first Web Components Demo
+# Server-first Web Components with DSD and HTMX

 ## Machine Setup